Layers of egg noodles, crispy chicken, spaghetti sauce, and loads of cheese. Chicken Parmesan is a great go-to for busy weeknights.

 Drain the noodles and now it’s time to layer.
 One layer noodles, one layer chicken, one layer cheese, one layer sauce.

-Do it one more time then top with remaining cheese.
-Yes, use the whole bag!
-Sprinkle with garlic powder and parsley for a little extra oomph.
+Do it one more time then top with the remaining cheese.

 Bake at 375 degrees for 15 minutes.
 And here you are…..